 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.

-South Delta exports may entrain P. forbesi (USFWS 2008: 228; Kimmerer et al. 2019), and density of P. forbesi on the San Joaquin River side of the Delta is relatively high (Kimmerer et al. 2018), so modeled flows in the lower San Joaquin River (QWEST) may provide an indicator of P. forbesi downstream subsidy potential to the low salinity zone (DWR 2020: 4-149).
+South Delta exports may entrain P. forbesi (U.S. Fish and Wildlife Service 2008: 228; Kimmerer et al. 2019), and density of P. forbesi on the San Joaquin River side of the Delta is relatively high (Kimmerer et al. 2018), so modeled flows in the lower San Joaquin River (QWEST) may provide an indicator of P. forbesi downstream subsidy potential to the low salinity zone (DWR 2020: 4-149).
 There is uncertainty in this mechanism and the magnitude of QWEST flow differences that may be of consequence.
-Based on the assumption that net positive QWEST provides an indicator of potential downstream subsidy to the low salinity zone (DWR 2020: 4-149), CalSim modeling showed that Alternatives 1, 2, and 3 had a lower frequency of positive flows in July (~15% of years compared to ~20% of years under the NAA), August (~6% of years compared to ~10% under the NAA), and September (~7–9% of years compared to ~10% under the NAA).
+Based on the assumption that net positive QWEST provides an indicator of potential downstream subsidy to the low salinity zone (DWR 2020: 4-149), CALSIM modeling showed that Alternatives 1, 2, and 3 had a lower frequency of positive flows in July (~15% of years compared to ~20% of years under the NAA), August (~6% of years compared to ~10% under the NAA), and September (~7–9% of years compared to ~10% under the NAA).
 Given the few years with positive QWEST under any scenario and uncertainty in the extent to which these modeled differences would be of consequence because of the high rate of grazing in the low salinity zone (Kimmerer et al. 2019), as well as the distribution of an appreciable portion of delta smelt upstream of the low salinity zone, i.e., an average of 23% (range 2%–47%) during 2005–2014 (Bush 2017), the differences between scenarios would likely be small.
 Coupled with the overall increase in June–September Delta outflow under Alternatives 1, 2, and 3 previously discussed above, the differences in subadult delta smelt food availability between Alternatives 1, 2, and 3 and the NAA are likely to be limited.

 As discussed in the ROC LTO BA (Reclamation 2019: 5-385 to 5-386), various factors have the potential to affect harmful algal blooms (in particular Microcystis) that could affect delta smelt or its prey.
 Among these factors, RBI (2017) focused on maximum absolute daily velocity as an indicator of turbulent mixing potential, which could disrupt Microcystis blooms.
 The ROC LTO analysis compared a proposed action operations scenario to a without action scenario with no exports and no south Delta temporary barriers, and generally found little difference in Microcystis bloom potential between the two because of generally similar maximum absolute daily velocity (Reclamation 2019: 5-385 to 5-390).
 Where differences arose, it was as a result of the south Delta temporary barriers being in place in the proposed action but not being in place in the without action scenario.
-Given that Alternatives 1, 2, and 3 and the NAA would all include baseline conditions with the south Delta temporary barriers present, there would be little difference expected in terms of harmful algal bloom potential between the alternatives and NAA.
+Given that Alternatives 1, 2, and 3 and the NAA would all include baseline conditions with the south Delta temporary barriers present, there would be little difference expected in terms of harmful algal bloom potential between Alternatives 1, 2, and 3 and the NAA.

-The IEP MAST (2015: 88) delta smelt conceptual model also includes predation risk as an important habitat attribute affecting juvenile survival from June to September (see also ROC LTO BA, Reclamation 2019: 5-390 to 5-391).
-The operations-related that could influence predation risk would not be expected to differ greatly Alternatives 1, 2, and 3 and the NAA: turbidity as a function of sediment (see Upstream Sediment Entrainment section analysis below), striped bass abundance (based on general similarity in fall X2; see analysis below), and water temperature (which is driven mainly by air temperature and is only slightly affected by freshwater inflow; Wagner et al. 2011).
+The IEP MAST (2015: 88) delta smelt conceptual model also includes predation risk as an important habitat attribute affecting juvenile survival from June to September (ROC LTO BA; Reclamation 2019: 5-390 to 5-391).
+The operations-related that could influence predation risk would not be expected to differ greatly Alternatives 1, 2, and 3 and the NAA: turbidity as a function of sediment (discussed below in Upstream Sediment Entrainment section), striped bass abundance (based on general similarity in fall X2; see analysis below), and water temperature (which is driven mainly by air temperature and is only slightly affected by freshwater inflow; Wagner et al. 2011).